carbon-design-system/carbon-website-archive/src/content/getting-started/designers/designers.md

 title: Designers
 ---

+- This site, along with the Carbon Design Kit, provides designers with everything they need to get up and running with Carbon.
+- This site, along with the Carbon Design Kit, provides designers with everything they need to get up and running with Carbon.
+- This site, along with the Carbon Design Kit, provides designers with everything they need to get up and running with Carbon.
+- This site, along with the Carbon Design Kit, provides designers with everything they need to get up and running with Carbon.

 This site, along with the Carbon Design Kit, provides designers with everything they need to get up and running with Carbon.

 ## Carbon Design Kit